erymuzuan/rx/source/web/web.sph/docs/EntityDefinition.md

 So your `Entity` will be called `Patient`, and `Visit` will be your value object, well in this case there will be many `Visit`s

-In SPH, this could easily be modelled as follows
+In `Rx Developer`, this could easily be modelled as follows

 ```

-    Entity:Patient
+    Entity : Patient
-        Value:FullName
+        Value : FullName
-        Value:Mrn
+        Value : Mrn
-        Value:Address
+        Value : Address
-            Value:Street
+            Value : Street
-            Value:Postalcode
+            Value : Postalcode
-            Value:State
+            Value : State
-        Value:Visit list**
+        Value : Visit list**
-            Value:DateTime
+            Value : DateTime
-            Value:Title
+            Value : Title
-            Value:Doctor
+            Value : Doctor
-        Value:Medical History list
+        Value : Medical History list
-            Value:DateTime
+            Value : DateTime
-            Value:ClinicalNote
+            Value : ClinicalNote
           ...
            ...

 ```

 This is very natural way storing your data, in a way that we all understand, there's no need to artificially model after tables and relatioships.
-The way SPH take care of your data is known as `Document` store database.
+The way `Rx Developer' take care of your data is known as `Document` store database.
 You can read more about [Document database](http://en.wikipedia.org/wiki/Document-oriented_database) in Wikipedia.

 Notice that `Address` is just another object that belongs to the `Patient` entity, what makes  `Patient` and `Address` diferrent is very minimal
 *`Patient` is an object that you interested to track it's life time